edahlgren/QtLing-JSON/Phase1/MapStems.md

 ## Output

-A JSON formatted file containing a mapping of stems to all affixes.
+A JSON formatted file containing a mapping of stems to affixes.

 ```
 {